 4. Mediation gives you more control over the outcome.

 If you go before a judge regarding the custody of your children, in the end, someone else is making a decision about your life and the lives of your children.In mediation, you have a say in the outcome.At mediation, issues such as a parenting time schedule can be negotiated.
 You and your spouse can choose a schedule that works for you and your children.
 A judge won’t, and sometimes cannot, consider alternative solutions.On many issues judges are bound by the law and don’t have the type of flexibility you have in mediation.
 In mediation, no suggestion is discarded.Alternatives are discussed by the parties, with the mediator assisting you with the outcome.

 5. What have you got to lose?

 Everything discussed in mediation is confidential.
 In other words, say you make an offer in mediation that your spouse does not agree with and later, you are in court over the same issue.
 Your spouse cannot tell the judge what your previously offered.
 In other words, your good faith bargaining cannot come back to haunt you.
 And if mediation does not work and you do not reach an agreement, you are free to utilize the court process.

-At New Jersey Divorce Solutions, we pride ourselves on offering alternatives to a traditional divorce.
+At Netsquire, we pride ourselves on offering alternatives to a traditional divorce.
 We provide mediation services at NJ Divorce Solutions.
 If you’re interested in learning more about us to see if we can help you, schedule a Client Vision Meetinghere.